bshaffer/oauth2-demo-php/README.md

 What does this app do??
 -----------------------

 This application simulates two applications talking to each other.
-The first app, **Demo App**, will make API calls to the second app, **Lock'd In**, which authenticates via OAuth2.
+The first app, **OAuth2 Client**, will make API calls to the
+OAuth2 Server app (aka **Lock'd In**), which authenticates via OAuth2.
 To get started, access the Demo App homepage:

 ![Demo Application Homepage](http://brentertainment.com/other/screenshots/demoapp-authorize.png)